SoftSimu/SymPhas/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DSOLVER_INCLUDE_HEADER_DIR=../examples/solvers -DMODEL_INCLUDE_HEADER_DIR=../examples/models -DSOLVER_INCLUDE_HEADER_NAME=solverinclude.h -DMODEL_INCLUDE_HEADER_NAME=modelinclude.h ..

+> **If you are using CMake for building projects using your installation**: The system installation should not include models or solvers, as these should typically be added through the CMake configuration of the project.

+> **If you are using g++ for building projects using your installation**: The solvers and models should be included in the installation so that they become packaged in the `symphas_all` library, and can be used in the current project.

-> If you wish to use *SymPhas* headers and library without specifying the location directly to the compiler everytime they need to be linked, then change `CMAKE_INSTALL_PREFIX` to the primary installation directory of your system.
+If you wish to use *SymPhas* headers and library without specifying the location directly to the compiler each time, then change `CMAKE_INSTALL_PREFIX` to the primary installation directory of your system.
 This directory is typically `/usr`.
-If you do so, it is **recommended that this system installation does not include models or solvers** to ensure that driver files have full control over solvers and models they use.
-This is particularly important because compiling drivers requires recompiling the associated solvers and/or models.

-> Alternatively, it is possible to set up *SymPhas* implementations as individual projects.
+> Alternatively, it is possible to set up *SymPhas* implementations as individual projects, that is, without installing and linking to the installation.

 Depending on the FFTW installation, CMake might not be able to find the FFTW cmake include directory.
 In this case, change the above `cmake` command to add the argument pointing to the FFTW installation: